mdragone1/ESP32-IoT-Workshop/docs/part4/JUPYTER.md

 The following assumes that in Step 1 you were successfull in creating a db object and connect it to the database where you have stored the training data

 In this step, you need to read the documentation for your database connection, to learn how you can read a subset of the records available -- if the event store holds many thousands of entries, there may be insufficient memory available to load them all
-For instance, for a IBM Cloudant, your Jupyter cell will look like the following:
+For instance, for MongoDB, your Jupyter cell would look like the following:

 ```python
 loadlimit = 1000